 While you're on your adventure, here are a few things to keep in mind:

 - Before going diving, you will need to either take a safety course with a tour company or get scuba certified through a licensed dive school.
 Snorkeling does not require certification, but it's smart to review the best safety practices before leaving land.

 - Unless you're a very experienced diver, always dive with licensed instructors.
 Your risk of injury is much lower when you're diving with tour companies and individuals who know the area, body of water and how to stay safe.

 - Pay attention to local warnings and don't dive or snorkel in areas that have been declared dangerous by local authorities.
 Also, always take note of riptides and current warnings.

 - Never go into the water alone.
 If you're injured or become overtired, it's a good idea to have someone with you so that they can contact emergency services if necessary.

 - Sunscreen: Especially important for snorkelers who tend to stay near to the surface without a wetsuit, waterproof sunscreen and SPF lip balm are a must, even if it's cloudy.
 Many destinations require sunscreen to be safe, so try to find a brand that is approved for ocean swimming.

-- Water Shoes or Flippers: Protect your feet from hot sand and sharp rocks with a sturdy pair of water shoes.
+- Water shoes or flippers: Protect your feet from hot sand and sharp rocks with a sturdy pair of water shoes.
 Use flippers, especially when diving, for extra swimming power.

-- Underwater Camera: You'll want to remember the colorful fish and underwater creatures you see!
+- Underwater camera: You'll want to remember the colorful fish and underwater creatures you see!
 The photos you take will be great for sharing with friends and family.

+Find scuba insurance and snorkeling coverage before your next big underwater adventure.
 Connect with us at VisitorsCoverage for help choosing the best plan for your next trip.